apurv101/task_execution_engine/hld_doc_v2.md

 1. **Task Submission**:

+   - The desktop application calls the `/add_task` API with the task description.
-   - The backend server receives a task description via the API.
+   - The backend server receives the task description via the API.

 2. **Task Decomposition**: